Skip to content

 The Sentinel SRE incident-response example in the source threads the same task — "checkout-service 5xx rate above 3% for 5 minutes" — through all six structures, making each addition concrete (Braintrust).

-Each structural addition opens a class of failures the prior eval surface cannot see.
-A single prompt has one surface — the answer; you grade the answer.
-A chain adds intermediate state, so end-to-end scoring hides which stage failed; you must grade each stage.
-A tool loop adds path non-determinism — two runs can produce the same report through wildly different traces, and one of those traces may be unsafe or unaffordable; you must grade the trajectory.
-A graph adds branches you have to prove you exercised.
-A loop with strong models adds variance, so point estimates lie and pass^k becomes the consistency metric customers actually experience.
-A harness adds peripherals — memory, sandbox, registry, policy — each with its own failure modes and interactions (Braintrust).
+Each structural addition opens a class of failures the prior eval surface cannot see, so the eval surface grows with the structure.
+Intermediate state means end-to-end scoring hides which stage failed.
+A model-chosen tool path adds non-determinism, so two runs can reach the same answer through traces that differ in safety and cost.
+A graph adds branches you must prove you exercised.
+A strong-model loop adds variance that makes point estimates lie.
+A harness adds peripherals — memory, sandbox, registry, policy — each with its own failure modes (Braintrust).

 The causal claim is structural, not generational: more structure means more failure surface, and the eval suite has to mirror that structure or you ship blind.
-The generation labels are descriptive of which structural additions you made; they are not normative about which you should make.
+The generation labels describe which additions you made.
+They do not say which additions you should make.

-2. Read off the eval surface from the row that matches your structure.
-Add scorers from each row whose structure you have inherited — Gen 4 systems still need Gen 2 retrieval recall on their gather_evidence node (Braintrust).
+2. Read off the eval surface from each row whose structure you have inherited, not just the top one — a Gen-4 system still needs Gen-2 retrieval recall on its gather_evidence node (Braintrust).

-3. Apply per component, not per system.
-A production system rarely sits at one structural level.
-A parser at Gen 2, an agent loop at Gen 5, and a harness wrapping both at Gen 6 each need their own eval surface concurrently.
+3. Apply the locator per component, not per system.
+A parser at Gen 2, an agent loop at Gen 5, and a harness wrapping both at Gen 6 each need their own eval surface at the same time.

 4. Re-derive when you change structure, not when calendar time passes.
-Adding memory to a Gen-5 loop makes it Gen-6 and pulls in harness-level smoke tests, simulations, and online scoring as new requirements (Braintrust).
+Adding memory to a Gen-5 loop makes it Gen-6 and pulls in harness-level smoke tests, simulations, and online scoring.

 • Reading the taxonomy as a ladder.
-The Braintrust post itself warns the architecture is task-driven; Sentinel works at every generation (Braintrust).
-Anthropic's framework is sharper: "you should consider adding complexity only when it demonstrably improves outcomes" — generation labels do not predict business value (Anthropic).
+The Braintrust post warns the architecture is task-driven — Sentinel works at every generation (Braintrust) — and Anthropic is sharper: add complexity "only when it demonstrably improves outcomes" (Anthropic).
 Teams that "upgrade" to Gen 6 because the harness reads as advanced pay a complexity tax for no benefit.

 • Self-locating the system on a single generation.
-Real systems mix structures per component — stage scoring (Gen 2) for the parser and pass^k (Gen 5) for the agent loop, simultaneously.
-A "we are a Gen-5 shop" label hides the per-component reality and pushes uniform eval choices onto components that need different ones.
+A "we are a Gen-5 shop" label hides the per-component reality and forces uniform eval choices onto components that need different ones — stage scoring for the parser, pass^k for the agent loop.

-• Workflow-graph (Gen 4) treated as yesterday's pattern.
-The Braintrust narrative presents Gen 5 as the pendulum swing once "models got good enough."
-For teams on cheap or local models, Gen 4 remains the right destination, not a way-station; reading the taxonomy chronologically may push teams toward an under-supported Gen-5 loop or away from contract evals they still need.
+• Treating the workflow graph (Gen 4) as yesterday's pattern.
+The narrative presents Gen 5 as the swing once "models got good enough," but for teams on cheap or local models Gen 4 remains the destination.
+Reading the taxonomy chronologically pushes them toward an under-supported loop, or away from contract evals they still need.

-• Single-prompt (Gen 1) tasks loaded with later-generation scorers.
-Classification or extraction at Gen 1 needs only answer-quality scorers.
-Adding Gen 2 retrieval recall metrics or Gen 3 budget compliance to a single-prompt component buys nothing and adds eval-maintenance cost.
+• Loading single-prompt (Gen 1) tasks with later-generation scorers.
+Classification or extraction needs only answer-quality scorers.
+Adding Gen-2 retrieval recall or Gen-3 budget compliance buys nothing and adds maintenance cost.

 Key Takeaways